-Originally developed in 1961 by Sandia Laboratories and based upon innovations in World War Two-era factory designs, the modern cleanroom (also spelled “clean room”) is a sealed indoor environment where the level of airborne, surface and other tiny pollutants is so strictly controlled that even your own skin can create FOD.
+Cleanrooms were originally developed in 1961 by Sandia Laboratories and based upon innovations in World War Two-era factory designs.
+A cleanroom, also spelled “clean room”, is a sealed and controlled environment that minimizes airborne and surface contaminants.

-Semiconductor and other microelectronics manufacturers can build ever-smaller and more efficient devices.
-Pharmaceutical companies and biomedical device builders can manufacture super-sanitary medicines and hospital machines.
-Researchers can study nanotechnology and develop microscopic designs.
+Semiconductor and other micro electronics manufacturers can build ever-smaller and more efficient devices.
+Pharmacy companies and biomedical device builders can manufacture sanitary medicines and hospital machines.
+Researchers can study nano technology and develop microscopic designs.

 Many of these pollutants are too small for the human eye to see, especially in small quantities.
 Examples include dust, microbes, skin flakes, droplets, vapors, and aerosol particles.
-Even the thin film of detritus that contaminates visually-clean surfaces, such as tables and machine housings, can destroy a production line.
+Even the thin film of detritus that contaminates visually clean surfaces can destroy a production line.

 Furniture and Filters

 HEPA (High Efficiency Particulate Air) and ULPA (Ultra-Low Penetration Air) filters remove air particles smaller than one micron in diameter.
 Additional filters remove particles from liquids and gasses, plus temperature and humidity are also kept under tight control.
-The circulation and replacement of air flowing through room is regulated not only via fans and other devices, but also the architectural design of the room itself.
+The air circulation is regulated not only by fans and other devices, but also by the room’s architecture design.

-Just as with FOD parts- and tool-control procedures, personnel must label and track all beakers, notebooks and other working items brought into the cleanroom.
+All beakers, notebooks, and other working items carried into the cleanroom must be identified and tracked.
 To prevent unwanted air turbulence, they are discouraged from making abrupt body movements.
 Engaging in “horseplay” is specifically forbidden.

-In order to be credible, a cleanroom needs to meet certain industry standards.
+In order to be credible, certain industry cleanroom standards need to be met.
 In the USA and much of the world, the original document was FED-STD-209E.
 In 2001, 209E was canceled in favor of the more comprehensive ISO 14644-1, although 209E remains popular with many organizations.
 In Europe, GMP Annex 1 is the governing document.

 But all of this works only if management commits to keeping the cleanroom clean.
-In 2012, severe negligence at the New England Compounding Center, a wholesale pharmacy in Massachusetts, led to the deaths of at least 48 people.
-They were among the 14,000 patients nationwide who had been injected with medicines contaminated with meningitis.
+In 2012, severe negligence at the New England Compounding Center led to the deaths of at least 48 people.
+They were among the 14,000 patients nationwide who had been injected with medicines infected with meningitis.

-Government investigators visiting the cleanroom discovered mold growing inside of vials, and also learned that personnel had shut off the air conditioning every night.
+Government investigators visiting the cleanroom discovered mold growing inside of vials.
+They also learned that personnel had shut off the air conditioning every night.
 The company ended up declaring bankruptcy and federal agents arrested one of its pharmacists as he tried to flee the country.